Rocky Marciano Rookie Card

 Front of the card

 The front of the Rocky Marciano 1951 Ringside card (#32) featured a full-color illustration with a white boarder.
-The picture is framed by a thin black line separating the illustration from the border.
+The picture is framed by a thin black line that separates the illustration from the white border.
 The card has a horizontal layout and in the photo Rocky Marciano is wearing gloves and working out with a speed bag.
 His name and weight class (heavyweight) is in a white box near the bottom center of the card.
 In this set, boxers who were champions at the time of printing have more intricate nameplates.
 At the time this card was printed Rocky Marciano had a record of 37-0, but he would not become the World Heavyweight champion until his 43rd fight when he defeated Jersey Joe Walcott by a round 13 knockout.

 Back of the card

 The back of the Rocky Marciano 1951 Ringside card (#32) card has a vertical layout.
 The card number is in the upper left-hand corner inside a boxing glove image.
 Rocky’s name, weight class, place and date of birth and height/weight is at the top of the card.
 The only other text on the card was Marciano’s record (Bouts: 37 Won: 37: Knockouts: 32) and a biographical blurb.